logrange/website/blog/performance.md

 ![](assets/performance/pic6.png)

-## Interpretting the results
+## Interpreting the results
-Both systems deomonstrated significantly high speeds of writing and reading data, which seems to be caused by the speed of the SSD disk where the data was actually stored.
+Both systems demonstrated significantly high speeds of writing and reading data, which seems to be caused by the speed of the SSD disk where the data was actually stored.
 The disk Speed Test showed the speed of writing data around `1100Mb/sec` and the data read is about `2200Mb/sec`.
 Also we observed some test result volatility within 5% of the result fluctuation, which is most probably caused by the disk write/read performance.

 For both systems we observed significant CPU load, which was around 370% for both systems when multiple write/reads are performed concurrently.
 Logrange and Kafka demonstrated very high speeds of writing data (`~650Mb/sec`), which looks very good, comparing to the maximum pure disk write speed (`~1100Mb/sec`).